MaxVast/nft-roomlab/README.md

 ### Contract

 This smart contract is a Solidity-based Ethereum platform contract for the creation and management of ERC-721 and ERC-721 Enumerable compliant non-fungible tokens (NFTs).
-It is also Ownable, meaning it has an owner with special rights.

 Here is a summary of its main features: